vuex-orm/vuex-orm/docs/model/relationship.md

 }
 ```

-By defining relationship, Vuex ORM will use those relationship to construct data when storing, modifing and fetching data from Vuex Store.
+By defining the relationship, Vuex ORM is going to use those relationships to construct data when storing, modifying and fetching data from Vuex Store.

 ### One To One

-A one-to-one relationship is defined by `this.hasOne()` method.
+A one-to-one relationship is defined by `this.hasOne` method.
 For example, User might have one profile information.

 ```js
 import { Model } from 'vuex-orm'